harrysch/CreateSymLink/README.md

 ## Install

-Download CreateSymLink.workflow.tar.gz and copy the file to
+Download CreateSymLink.workflow.tar.gz, unpack and copy the workflow-dir to

 	~/Library/Services